BZoennchen/supercollider-book/chapters/supercollider/pattern/4-events.md

 These values are also discussed in the official [pattern guide](https://doc.sccode.org/Tutorials/A-Practical-Guide/PG_07_Value_Conversions.html).
 Another source of explanation can be found in the documentation of the [Event](https://doc.sccode.org/Classes/Event.html) class under section *Useful keys for notes*.

-SuperCollider provides the specification of the different parameters that influence the scheduling and the play of a single synth.
+SuperCollider provides specification of different parameters that influence the scheduling and the execution of a single synth.
 But it provides different ways to express the same thing and converts it to a specific item.
 For example, a synth only knows frequencies, but you do not have to think in terms of frequencies.
 Instead, you can think in terms of midi notes, and the event player will transform your midi note into the respective frequency.